oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 Snapshot

-*   When taking a vm snapshot, a snapshot of the shared disk should not be taken and should not be part of the VM snapshot configuration.
+*   When taking a vm snapshot, a snapshot of the shareable disk should not be taken and should not be part of the VM snapshot configuration.

 Stateless VM

-*   When running stateless VM, the shared raw disk will not be handled as stateless, the user should get a warning message indicating that the disk will not be handled as stateless.
+*   When running stateless VM, the shareable raw disk will not be handled as stateless, the user should get a warning message indicating that the disk will not be handled as stateless.

 #### User Experience

-*   Display shared disk
+*   Display shareable disk
-    -   The shared disks will be displayed in the 'disks' main tab.
+    -   The shareable disks will be displayed in the 'disks' main tab.
-    -   The shared disk details tab will include the number of VMs to which it is connected.
+    -   The shareable disk details tab will include the number of VMs to which it is connected.
 *   Adding shareable disk
-    -   Creating/Editing a shared disk is available through the new/edit disk dialog from the disks sub tab in the VM main tab.
+    -   Creating/Editing a shareable disk is available through the new/edit disk dialog from the disks sub tab in the VM main tab.
-         The add/edit disk dialog box will have a check box indicating whether the disk is shared or not.
+         The add/edit disk dialog box will have a check box indicating whether the disk is shareable or not.
-        When a user wants to configure a regular disk to be a shared disk, he will edit the disk and mark the checkbox as shareable.
+        When a user wants to configure a regular disk to be a shareable disk, he will edit the disk and mark the checkbox as shareable.
     -   User will also be able to attach/detach a shareable disk through the disks sub tab of the VMs main tab,
 *   Remove shareable disk
     -   User will be able to remove a shareable disk from the disks main tab.